-Currently, section 190(5A) requires a bank, if it reasonably suspects that the payment of an amount is related to a tax offence, to immediately report the suspicion to SARS in the prescribed form and manner.
+Currently, section 190(5A) requires a bank, if it reasonably suspects that the payment of a refund is related to a tax offence, to immediately report the suspicion to SARS in the prescribed form and manner.
 Upon such notification SARS has the discretion to instruct the bank to hold the funds for two business days, pending an investigation by SARS into the matter.
+However, given the speed with which amounts can be transferred to other accounts and the high incidence of using bank accounts in committing tax offences-in particular fraudulent refunds, this instruction may be too late in practice, rendering the provision ineffective.

-Following representations by members of the financial sector, it is proposed that a bank be enabled to place an automatic hold on the taxpayer's account where the bank reasonably suspects that the payment of any amount into the taxpayer's account is related to a tax offence and the matter is subsequently reported to SARS.
+The amendment proposes that a bank, if it reasonably suspects that the payment of a refund into the taxpayer's account is related to a tax offence place an automatic hold on the taxpayer's account whilst the matter is reported to SARS.
 This will ensure that the funds are secured as soon as the transaction is reported.
-The 2 business days will commence when the hold is placed and the transaction is reported to SARS.
+Banks generally have sophisticated systems in place to detect and analyse suspicious transactions and it is considered unlikely that such suspicion will be unreasonable.
+In any event, the hold is limited to the amount of the suspicious transaction and two business days.
+The two business days will commence when the hold is placed and the transaction is reported to SARS.
+The hold may be lifted if either SARS or a High Court directs otherwise, so a taxpayer who believes it is inappropriate may approach either to make their case.